secretstartups/handbook/content/handbook/customer-success/csm/segment/scale/scale-operating-rhythm.md

 All customers participating will complete their training using a sandbox sub-group on gitlab.com [provisioned via gitlabdemo.com](https://gitlabdemo.com/login).

-### Scale Engagement Request Process
+### CSE Engagement Request Process

-Account owners (AEs, SAEs, Renewals Managers) working with customers that [qualify](https://gitlab.com/gitlab-com/customer-success/csm/-/wikis/CSM-Segments) for Scale CSE may find that their customer would benefit from a Scale CSE engagement outside of the [normal operating rhythm during the customer lifecycle](/handbook/customer-success/csm/segment/scale/#customer-lifecycle) (programmatic call invitations from Gainsight, manual outreach by CSE in Outreach, Office Hours and Webinars).
+Account owners (AEs, SAEs, Renewals Managers) working with customers that [qualify](https://gitlab.com/gitlab-com/customer-success/csm/-/wikis/CSM-Segments) for CSE may find that their customer would benefit from a CSE engagement outside of the [normal operating rhythm during the customer lifecycle](/handbook/customer-success/csm/segment/scale/#customer-lifecycle) (programmatic call invitations from Gainsight, manual outreach by CSE in Outreach, Office Hours and Webinars).
 In these cases, it is best to submit ad-hoc engagement requests through Salesforce.
 You can submit a case for a CSE to engage with you on an account by clicking on "CSE Help" at the top of the Salesforce account page chatter (click "Show Feed" to open it first ).
 This will help to qualify the engagement and help the CSE prepare for a productive conversation with the customer.

 This brief screencast demonstrates how to reveal the CSE Help button when on an account page in Salesforce:

 ![example-clip-demonstrating-scale-cse-request-sfdc](/handbook/customer-success/csm/segment/scale/cse-help.gif)

-#### Requesting Scale CSE Engagement (Account Owners only - AEs, SAEs)
+#### Requesting CSE Engagement (Account Owners only - AEs, SAEs)

-Only account owners should file a new issue requesting a Scale CSE engagement for their customer.
-Other stakeholders at GitLab (Solutions Architects, Support, Professional Services) may identify a potential opportunity for Scale CSE engagement, but ultimately the account owner should be notified to follow through the request process and communicate to the customer that a request has been made.
+Only account owners should file a new issue requesting a CSE engagement for their customer.
+Other stakeholders at GitLab (Solutions Architects, Support, Professional Services) may identify a potential opportunity for CSE engagement, but ultimately the account owner should be notified to follow through the request process and communicate to the customer that a request has been made.

-To make a request, click "CSE Help" at the top of the Salesforce account page chatter (click "Show Feed" to open it first ), populate and the form with as much information as possible to help the Scale CSE team qualify the request, and prepare for engagement.
+To make a request, click "CSE Help" at the top of the Salesforce account page chatter (click "Show Feed" to open it first ), populate and the form with as much information as possible to help the CSE team qualify the request, and prepare for engagement.

-- For more information about the scope and qualifications for Scale CSE engagement, refer to [Scale CSM: Qualifications/Scope Document for Scale CSM Engagement](https://docs.google.com/document/d/1UVUPVTpEd3uYN8X1a_-LgB0GVY3fW6Y-S8sXfh-W65M/edit#)
+- For more information about the scope and qualifications for CSE engagement, refer to [CSE: Qualifications/Scope Document for CSE Engagement](https://docs.google.com/document/d/1UVUPVTpEd3uYN8X1a_-LgB0GVY3fW6Y-S8sXfh-W65M/edit#)

-#### Tracking Ad-Hoc Scale CSE Engagements in Gainsight (CSEs only)
+#### Tracking Ad-Hoc CSE Engagements in Gainsight (CSEs only)

-When a CSE has accepted a Scale CSE engagement request, the CSE must then create a [CTA](/handbook/customer-success/csm/gainsight/ctas/) in Gainsight for proper tracking and CSAT survey deployment post-follow-up email.
+When a CSE has accepted an engagement request, the CSE must then create a [CTA](/handbook/customer-success/csm/gainsight/ctas/) in Gainsight for proper tracking and CSAT survey deployment post-follow-up email.

 - Create CTA from the Cockpit with the following details
-   - Name: [Customer Name] - Ad-Hoc Scale CSE Engagement Request
+   - Name: [Customer Name] - Ad-Hoc CSE Engagement Request
    - Company: [Customer Name]
    - Type: Digital Journey
    - Reason: Other Digital Journey Reason
    - Priority: (select the most appropriate type based on the request)
-   - Playbook: One-Off Scale CSM Outreach
+   - Playbook: One-Off Scale CSE Outreach

 Once the call is complete, the call must be [logged as an activity](/handbook/customer-success/csm/cadence-calls/#review-and-update-account-details) against the customer’s timeline in Gainsight using the `Scale Engagement` meeting type in Gainsight, and filling in the relevant details regarding the customer meeting details.

-The CSE should then prepare a follow-up email to be sent to the customer through the email-assist in the task: `Follow Up Email Post One-off Scale CSM Outreach Call Completion`
+The CSE should then prepare a follow-up email to be sent to the customer through the email-assist in the task: `Follow Up Email Post One-off Scale CSE Outreach Call Completion`

 This ensures that a CSAT survey is deployed to the recipients of the email.

-## General Guidelines for Scale Engagements
+## General Guidelines for CSE Engagements

-### Scale Escalations
+### CSE Escalations

 Qualifying the customer for an escalation is important in terms of ARR and LAM.
 ARR should be >=80% of the ceiling for your segment’s ARR range.
 LAM ought to be > $100K.
 Another very weighty criterion is an upcoming renewal.
 If they are <= 3 months away from an upcoming renewal, an escalation could help turn their frown upside down.